cissa-unimelb/info/role-descriptions.md

 ### IT Officer

 The IT Officer manages the development subcommittee.
 They ensure that all the moving technical parts of CISSA are running smoothly, from our websites to our bots.

-The IT Officer should have good technical skills, but more importantly should be driven and willing to learn!
+They should have good technical skills, but more importantly, should be driven and willing to learn!

 **Key Responsibilities**

 - Continuously improve CISSA’s technical backend, including things like Slack bots.
 - Manage the development subcommittee
   - The development subcommittee is usually composed of ~3 developers
-  - Subcommittee members are primarily tasked with the actual development of our websites / bots
+  - Subcommittee members are primarily tasked with the actual development of our websites/bots
 - Ensure that the CISSA, Catalyst, Codebrew, and any other websites are up to date.
-- Think of new an innovative ways to improve CISSA’s workflow
+- Think of new and innovative ways to improve CISSA’s workflow

 **Attributes of this role could be:**